 There are ample opportunities to damage or injure the eye while playing football.
-Luckily, simple solutions exist that make the likelihood of injury low.
+Luckily, simple solutions exist that make the likelihood of eye injuries low.
 Just follow the safety precautions below and your player will be ready to hit the field!

 Football is played on a field which is usually made of dirt and grass.
 Players also wear cleats which can easily throw up dirt, grass and other debris.
 Without protective eyewear, players are at risk of getting dirt and debris in the eye during games or practice.
 Debris can scratch the eye or injure it worse, requiring medical attention.